FlawlessByte/nucleus/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Contact the maintainer at maintainer@yourcompany.com
+- Contact the maintainer via GitHub Issues
 - Check the documentation in the repository